We support long-term, short-term and temporary impairment including, but not limited to:

 Arrangements for in-class tests

 Alternative test arrangements are available for eligible students who require a more accessible way of sitting their tests.
 If you require additional time, a separate room, use of a reader/writer for tests or require other specific arrangements, please contact Accessibility Services staff before the start of semester so that your eligibility can be determined.
 If approved, you must then submit an application for alternative test arrangements by the end of the first week of each semester.
+If not submitted on time, the request may not be approved unless extenuating circumstances exist.

 Arrangements for examinations